DaigaTahkapaa/Project-2-Weather-App/frontend/README.md

 # 🌤️ Project-2-Weather-App

 A single-page weather forecast application that fetches live weather data from [OpenWeatherMap API](https://openweathermap.org/api), allowing users to:
-- 🔍 Search for any city worldwide with autocomplete suggestions
+- 🔍 Search for any city worldwide
 - 📍 Use geolocation to get weather for current location
 - 🌡️ View current conditions and 7-day forecast
 - ⏰ See hourly forecasts for today and tomorrow